 #2 Extinct Animals: Crescent Nail Tail Wallaby

-This little marsupial, also called the worong, was believed to have gone extinct in the 1950s.
-Found in central and southwest Australia, it got its name because the tip of its ail bore a structure that looked like a nail or a claw.
+This little marsupial also called the worong, was believed to have gone extinct in the 1950s.
+Found in central and southwest Australia, it got its name because the tip of its tail bore a structure that looked like a nail or a claw.
 It was an attractive wallaby with soft fur and a white crescent that swept around their body to just above their legs.
-It weighed about 7.7 pounds, and had a body length that was between 14.5 to 20 inches, with a tail that was about 5.9 to 13 inches.
+It weighed about 7.7 pounds and had a body length that was between 14.5 to 20 inches, with a tail that was about 5.9 to 13 inches.
 It was hunted for food, and it is believed that predation by the fox contributed to its end.

 #1 Extinct Animals: Xerces Blue

 This lovely, powder blue butterfly was found in San Francisco and went extinct in the early 1940s.
 The butterfly needed lupines and lotus flowers, and this led to its extinction.
-Because the caterpillars were dependent on lotus plants, the loss of them that came with development of the city spelled the end of the Xerces blue.
+Because the caterpillars were dependent on lotus plants, the loss of them that came with the development of the city spelled the end of the Xerces blue.
 Though the adult butterfly could take nectar from lupine flowers, the caterpillar did not eat the plant.
 There are efforts now to revive the species, and there is a subspecies of the butterfly.

 Asides from animals, a lot of plant species are also extinct.
 Read about some extinct plants in this article.